Finite-depth scaling of infinite quantum circuits for quantum critical points: Obtaining data from the IBM quantum computers

-We show the results of state tomograhpy in Fig.~\ref{fig:comparing_renyi}, along with data from the previously discussed methods.
-To obtain these results we ran the tomography circuits on the IBM quantum computer \texttt{montreal} six times, with $\num{32000}$ shots for each measurement.
-The data shown is the mean of the six runs, with the error bars showing the standard error of the mean.
+We show the results of state tomography in Fig.~\ref{fig:comparing_renyi} along with data from the previously discussed methods.
+To obtain these results, we ran the tomography circuits on the IBM quantum computer \texttt{montreal} six times, with $\num{32000}$ shots for each measurement.
+The data shown are the mean of the six runs, with the error bars showing the standard error of the mean.

-The data from the quantum computer is, as before, corrected for readout errors~\cite{qiskit} and global depolarizing errors~\cite{Vovrosh2021}, as discussed before.
+The data from the quantum computer are, as before, corrected for readout errors~\cite{qiskit} and global depolarizing errors~\cite{Vovrosh2021}, as discussed before.
 The method for correcting global depolarizing errors needs to be adapted slightly to the case at hand.
-Remember that, instead of the density matrix of the circuit $\rho_0$, on the quantum computer we actually construct the perturbed density matrix ${\Tilde{\rho} = \left(1-p\right)\rho_0 + \frac{p}{2^N}\Id}$---hence, $\Tilde{\rho}$ is the density matrix that will be reconstructed by state tomography and not $\rho_0$.
-Calculating $\Tr\Tilde{\rho}^2$, which we need in order to get the second R\'{e}nyi entropy, we obtain the relation
+Remember that, instead of the density matrix of the circuit $\rho_0$, on the quantum computer, we actually construct the perturbed density matrix ${\Tilde{\rho} = \left(1-p\right)\rho_0 + \frac{p}{2^N}\Id}$---hence, $\Tilde{\rho}$ is the density matrix that will be reconstructed by state tomography and not $\rho_0$.
+Calculating $\Tr\Tilde{\rho}^2$, which we need to get the second R\'{e}nyi entropy, we obtain the relation:

-From this relation we can again calculate $p$ for $g=0.1$ and subsequently obtain the unperturbed $\Tr\rho_0^2$ from the data obtained on the quantum computer for all $g>0.1$ by assuming a constant $p$.
+From this relation, we can again calculate $p$ for $g=0.1$ and subsequently obtain the unperturbed $\Tr\rho_0^2$ from the data obtained on the quantum computer for all $g>0.1$ by assuming a constant $p$.

-Another way to measure R\'{e}nyi entropies, that we have not yet considered so far, is to use randomized measurements~\cite{vanEnk2012, Elben2018, Vermersch2018, Brydges2019, Elben2019}.
+Another way to measure R\'{e}nyi entropies that we have not yet considered so far is to use randomized measurements~\cite{vanEnk2012, Elben2018, Vermersch2018, Brydges2019, Elben2019}.
 From the statistical correlations of measurements after applying random unitary gates to a subsystem, the R\'{e}nyi entropies can be inferred.
-Similarly to state tomography, it would be enough to consider the light cone of the circuit in Fig.~\ref{fig:tomography} to obtain the infinite-half chain entanglement entropy, but instead of performing state tomography on the orange half of the system, we could apply random unitaries before the measurement.
+Like state tomography, it would be enough to consider the light cone of the circuit in Fig.~\ref{fig:tomography} to obtain the infinite-half chain entanglement entropy, but instead of performing state tomography on the orange half of the system, we could apply random unitaries before the measurement.